tenzir/tenzir/web/docs/platform-cli.md

 The following commands interact with the selected workspace:
-- `tenzir-platform node list` lists all nodes in the selected workspace, including their id, name, and connection status.
+- `tenzir-platform node list` lists all nodes in the selected workspace, including their ID, name, and connection status.
 - `tenzir-platform node ping` pings the specified node.
 - `tenzir-platform node create` registers a new node at the platform so that it can be connected to the platform.
 Note that this neither starts a new node nor